Bake Play Smile

 The humble beet is your best bet if you want something that is high in nutrients yet low in calories.
 Beets can be a tasty addition to salads, soups, and other daily meals, which can help you maintain a healthy diet.

-Beetroot Salad with feta is absolutely delicious on it's own or paired with other dishes.
-If you are looking for some more healthy salad ideas, give these a try!
+Beetroot Salad with feta is delicious on its own or paired with other dishes.
+If you are looking for more healthy salad ideas, give these a try!

 Here are a few of my most popular salad recipes: